AtomMaterialUI/material-theme-docs/docs/configuration/component-settings.md

 This feature is available in the free plan.
 {:class='card-panel warn'}

 This setting sets the text of the buttons to be uppercase, just like the Material Design buttons.
-This is optimal for a full-fledged Material Design Experience.
+It's optimal for a full-fledged _Material Design_ experience.

 {% include figure.html content="/screens/uppercaseButtons.png" caption="Uppercase Buttons" %}